DETAILED ACTION

 Step 2A – Prong 1:

-With regard to Step 2A – Prong 1, for example in Claim 1, the limitations of "determining whether a problem is occurring within the images or moving images from the camera; and reporting possible problems to a receiving point", as drafted only involves mental processes or mathematical calculations, such as determining if a problem is occurring or reporting the problems.
+With regard to Step 2A – Prong 1, for example in Claim 1, the limitations of "determining, via the system controller, a problem is occurring within the processed images, the determining including interpreting the calculated object motion to classify a motion of the object as harmful to the animal", as drafted only involves mental processes or mathematical calculations, such as determining if a problem is occurring based on the motion of the object in the image to determine if a motion is harmful.
 That is, nothing in the above-described claim elements preclude the steps from practically being performed in the mind or on a piece of paper.
 If a claim limitation, under its broadest reasonably interpretation covers performance of the limitation in the mind or through mathematical calculations, but for the recitation of a generic apparatus components, such as a processor, computer program, or machine-readable media, then it falls within the "mental processes", which include concepts performed in the human mind, including an observation, evaluation, judgement, opinion, or mathematical calculations groupings of the abstract idea.
 Accordingly, the claim recites an abstract idea.

 Step 2A – Prong 2: